 #8 Use the lululemon App to Compare Pricing

 Never buy anything at an outlet that can be purchased in WMTM for the same or better price.
 I discovered that sometimes an outlet deal isn’t always the best deal.
 Perform a price comparing through the app to determine if something is worth it.
 Using the app allows you to make informed purchasing decisions as well as prevent impulse buying.

 Outlets participate in holiday deals too!
 Visit an outlet during Black Friday, Cyber Monday, Boxing Day, Memorial Day, International Women’s Day, Fourth of July, etc. The outlets usually offer significantly discounted deals through the long weekend.
 Some deals that I have received were an additional 25% off and even free product with purchase.

-If you enjoyed this post, you may enjoy these other topics below.
+If you enjoyed this post on how to hack and save even more money at lululemon, you may enjoy these other topics below.

 - 2016 lululemon Warehouse Sale in Seattle, Washington – HAUL REPORT